fandango-fuzzer/fandango/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](https://github.com/fandango-fuzzer/fandango/blob/main/LICENSE.md) file for details.